 In order to become a delegator, you must first have an account with positive NAM balance.
 If you do not have an account, you can follow the instructions here to create one.

-Delegating to a validator is the same as staking with a validator.
+Once you have an account, you can bond your NAM to a validator.
+Bonding (or delegating) to a validator is the same as staking with a validator.

-First, you may want to list the available validators you can stake to:
+First, you may want to list some available validators you can stake to:

 Once you've found the address of your favourite validator, you can bond to them with the following command:

 namadac bond --source <delegator-address> --validator <validator-address> --amount <amount>

 Because the validator alias sometimes clashes with the alias for the implicit account and or established account in the wallet, it is recommended to use the validator address instead of the alias.
 In order to find the validator address, you can use the following command: